dwainetrain/minderva/README.md

 - Collection cards, edit screen, login screen, user profile page, add card refine, dashboard(including quotes), messages, review queue(?)
 - Then another overall functional and visual refinement pass, then send it off to chris to test, responsive, refactor, submit

-NEXT BIG THING: Responsive system
-Order of attack:

-- Nav

 Visual:

-- Collection - Better style on cards
+- Collection - Better style on cards, play around in figma first
 - Display Cards - Have delete warning come up as modal instead of alert
 - Font consistancy
 - How easy to add some minor animations to ease UX